kevinkkkk/My-Vending-Machine/README.md

 ```
 addCoinInToSlot(AcceptedCoins coin) - Simulate the process that the user insert coin into slot.
-confirmPurchasingAndReturnChanges(int itemPrice) - Once the purchase is confirmed.
+confirmPurchasingAndReturnChanges(int itemPrice) - Process purcahse once get confirmed.
 getCoinsInSlot() - Returns coins summary in slot.
-resetCashier() - Constructor calls it to reset Cashier.
+resetCashier() - Constructor calls it to reset Cashier to start state.
-returnCoinsInSlot() - It will be called when user abort purchasing or not enough funds
+returnCoinsInSlot() - It will be called when user abort purchasing or there is no sufficient funds insterted.

 Here is the interface:
 public interface ICashier {